NUIX-Studio/vrsimulator.github.io/_posts/2020-10-04-Items-list.markdown

 Another ways of indirect manipulation are:
 1. Using a microphone (in development).
-2. Using camera data, registering hand gestures (in development).
+2. Using camera data, registering hand gestures.

 ## Sensors and motors